thomas-roos/open_agentic_framework/documentation/PRODUCTION.md

 7. **Caching**: Leverage model warmup for frequently used models
 8. **Scaling**: Consider horizontal scaling for high-volume deployments

-Your enhanced Agentic AI Framework with multi-provider support is now ready for production use!
+Your enhanced Open Agentic Framework with multi-provider support is now ready for production use!

 For additional support, refer to the main [README.md](README.md) or create an issue in the project repository.